The Best Cat Food for Senior Cats in 2021

 On the other hand, this food is expensive.
 Per pound, it’s roughly twice that of our favorite, so be prepared to shell out some serious cash to keep your older cat healthy.
 Not all cats take to it readily either, adding a bit of a stumbling block if your cat is allergic to grains and getting older.

-Best Cat Food for Older Cats With Sensitive Stomachs
+Best Cat Food for Older Cats With Sensitive Stomachs and Vomiting

 Purina ONE Sensitive Systems Adult Dry Cat Food